Victor1Ja/react_fastApi_login/README.md

-Simple React login with the frontend and backend
+# Simple login app
+Frontend with React.js and Backend on FastApi